martbhell/martbhell.github.io/posts/2011/02/eyeos-cloud-desktop-in-your-browser-part-2.md

 ## EyeOS Install

-cd - this gets you to your homedir mkdir eyeos cd eyeos wget $URL of eyeOS install unzip -> sudo apt-get install unzip unzip $FILENAME put this in your web dir. by default this is /var/www by default you do not have permission to put files there, so use sudo to put the eyeOS folder in there.
+cd - this gets you to your homedir mkdir eyeos cd eyeos wget $URL of eyeOS install unzip -> `sudo apt-get install unzip` and `unzip $FILENAME` put this in your web dir. by default this is /var/www by default you do not have permission to put files there, so use sudo to put the eyeOS folder in there.

 sudo mv eyeOS /var/www after this the user you have logged on with have ownership inside /var/www/eyeOS - means you don't have to write sudo all the